mattpaletta/pqdict/README.md

 ```

 ## Getting Started
-You can see example uses in `tests/`.
+You can see examples in `tests/`.

-To create a new instance (that can hold 10 elements):
+To create a new instance (with a maximum size of 10 elements):
 ```python
 from pqdict import PQDict
 my_dict = PQDict(max_size = 10)